 "What I privilege above maybe anything else in a poem is delight.
 I delight in surprise.
 I delight in new knowledge, in access to new experiences.
 I delight in music, in unexpected silences, in poems that lull and arrest.
 I think a great poem delights across many of these dimensions."

 The Submissions Process

-Each entry will be reviewed thoroughly and blindly by our readers.
+Each entry will be reviewed thoroughly by our readers.
+Our readers will see your pieces & your artist statement but not your biography or name.
 The pieces that our readers love will be forwarded to the judges as semifinalists.
-Both judges will review the pieces blindly as well, then create a short list of four finalists and one award winner.
-The finalists and award winner will receive notification of their award in early August.
-The winners will be publicly announced on September 1st 2016.
+Both judges will review the pieces as well, then create a short list of four finalists and one award winner.
+The winners will be publicly announced in November of 2017.